 - Step 2: Then go to Formulas Tab

 - Step 3: Check the box named as “Enabled Background Error Checking”.

 If there is an error in your formula excel will prompt you for correction.
 You may click on “yes” following the rules of Excel or you may click on “No” for editing the formula in the formula bar.

 Error checking – Formula Auditing:

-Now whenever there is an error in your formula and you are not sure about this then you can apply error checking.
-And to do the same you need to go to Formulas tab and then click on Error Checking.
+In the above formula, I am trying to get some value and then dividing it by Zero.
+And you will see the error #DIV/0!
+And we all know that this is not possible.
+Now, whenever there is an error in your formula and you are not sure about this then you can apply error checking.
+And to do the same you need to go to the Formulas tab and then click on Error Checking.

-Started your self-paced learning with Online excel course for free
+Started your self-paced learning with Free Online Excel Course